 |---|---|---|

 | AHV (Pillar 1) | No cash withdrawal.
-Pro-rata pension from age 65 in both cases. | |
+Pro-rata pension paid from age 65 wherever you live. | |

-| BVG mandatory capital | Locked in Swiss vested-benefits account until age 60 | Full cash withdrawal possible |
+| BVG mandatory capital | Locked in Swiss vested-benefits account until age 60 | Full cash withdrawal on request |

 | BVG supra-mandatory capital | Full cash withdrawal | Full cash withdrawal |